probmods/chapters/inference-process.md

   (> x 2))
 ~~~~

-That is, the Markov chain ''implements'' the query.
+That is, the Markov chain "implements" the query.

 # Getting the right chain: MCMC

 It turns out that for any (conditional) distribution there is a Markov chain with that stationary distribution.
 How can we find one when we need it?
-There are several methods for constructing them&mdash;they go by the name ''Markov chain Monte Carlo''.
+There are several methods for constructing them---they go by the name ''Markov chain Monte Carlo''.

 First, if we have a target distribution, how can we tell if a Markov chain has this target distribution as it's stationary distribution?
 Let $p(x)$ be the target distribution, and let $\pi(x \rightarrow x')$ be the transition distribution (i.e. the `transition` function in the above programs).
 Since the stationary distribution is characterized by not changing when the transition is applied to it we have:
 :$p(x') = \sum_x p(x)\pi(x \rightarrow x')$
-Note that this stationarity equation holds for the distribution as a whole&mdash;a single state can of course be moved by the transition.
+Note that this stationarity equation holds for the distribution as a whole---a single state can of course be moved by the transition.

 There is another condition, called ''detailed balance'', that is sufficient (but not necessary) to give the above stationarity condition, and is often easier to work with:
 :$p(x)\pi(x \rightarrow x') = p(x')\pi(x' \rightarrow x)$